USS Albacore (AGSS-569): Development

 Late in World War II, committees on both sides of the Iron Curtain studied postwar uses of atomic energy and recommended the development of nuclear propulsion for ships.
 Since nuclear power plants would operate without the oxygen supply needed by conventional machinery, and since techniques were available for oxygen generation and carbon dioxide removal, submarine designers turned their attention to vessels that could operate for long periods without surfacing.
 Veteran submariners visualized a new type of submarine in which surface performance characteristics would be completely subordinated to high submerged speed and agility.

-In 1949 a special committee began a series of hydrodynamic studies, which led to a program within the U.S. Bureau of Ships to determine what hull form would be best for submerged operation.
+In 1949, a special committee began a series of hydrodynamic studies, which led to a program within the U.S. Bureau of Ships to determine what hull form would be best for submerged operation.
 The David Taylor Model Basin in Maryland tested a series of designs.
 The best two—one with a single propeller and the other with dual screws—were then tested in a wind tunnel at Langley Air Force Base in Virginia.
-To avoid interference from the various departments of the Navy, Admiral Momsen proposed to build a submarine as a practice target for aircraft carriers to practice Anti-submarine Warfare against, and directed the Bureau of Ships to design an unarmed submarine for speed.
+To hasten bureaucratic approval and to avoid interference from the various USN departments that would have overseen various aspects of a new combat ship (e.g. weapons and ordnance), Admiral Charles Momsen proposed to build an unarmed submarine as a practice target for aircraft carriers to practice antisubmarine warfare (ASW) against, and directed the Bureau of Ships to design only for speed.
 The single-screw version was adopted, and construction of an experimental submarine to this design was authorized on 25 November 1950.

-The hull of the Albacore utilized HY-80 high-strength steel with a yield strength of 80000 psi, although this was not initially used to increase the diving depth relative to other American submarines.
+The hull of the Albacore used HY-80 high-strength steel with a yield strength of 80000 psi, although this was not initially used to increase the diving depth relative to other American submarines.
 HY-80 remained the standard submarine steel through the Los Angeles class.
 Other components were made from high-tensile steel (HTS).
 This ship was classified as an auxiliary submarine (AGSS-569) and named Albacore.
-In this instance, AGSS stands for Auxiliary General Submersible Submarine, which for the U.S. Navy meant the first hull of its kind for the fleet.
+In this instance, AGSS stands for Auxiliary General Submersible Submarine, which for the USN meant the first hull of its kind for the fleet.